mcastron/BBRL/README.md

 =======
 ![alt tag](https://travis-ci.org/mcastron/BBRL.svg)

 BBRL is a C++ open-source library for bayesian reinforcement learning.
-For more information, you can visit the official [wiki](http://www.montefiore.ulg.ac.be/~mcastron/BBRL-wiki/index.php) or our [website](http://www.montefiore.ulg.ac.be/~mcastron/index.html).
+For more information about my research, visit my [website](http://www.montefiore.ulg.ac.be/~mcastron/index.html).

 1.4
  - Bug fix: 'SBOSSAgent' parsing was parsing '--delta' by using '--C' flag instead.